edoardocattapan/ardo.github.io/_posts/2022-09-14-Life's-four-W's-and-one-H.md

 By framing the story of Life, this framework can clarify the foundational values of a worldview.

 ***Who* is you**.
-You cannot escape from your the identity of your conscience.
+You cannot escape from the identity of your conscience.
 Even when referring to someone else, *you* do the referring, with your conscience.
 Even when being in any sort of unconscious state, the experimenter of any content is a more abstract and broad (even infinite) *you*.